In the realm of full-size SUVs, the Ford Expedition stands tall as a dependable workhorse. But not all model years are created equal.

 And the hits kept coming.
 From ’98 through ’01, these issues lingered around like unwanted house guests.
 But wait, there’s more!
 Fire risk became a burning topic (pun intended), with that pesky speed control deactivation switch often fingered as the culprit.

 Recalls?
 Oh, they had plenty.
-From stubborn transmission cables to potential steering disconnects, these early models kept the repair shops bustling.
+From constant transmission cables to potential steering disconnects, these early models kept the repair shops bustling.

 Want the down-and-dirty?